-The following policy and procedure has been adopted the Board of Directors ("Board") of Grand Lodge on Peak 7 Owners Association, Inc. ("Association") pursuant to the requirements set forth in C.R.S. §38-33.3- 209.5, for the Investment of Association Reserve funds ("Policy").
+The following policy and procedure has been adopted the Board of Managers ("Board") of Grand Timber Lodge Owners' Association, Inc. ("Association") pursuant to the requirements set forth in C.R.S. §38-33.3- 209.5, for the Investment of Association Reserve funds ("Policy").
 This Policy shall supersede and replace any investment of reserves policy previously adopted by the Association.
 All capitalized terms used but not defined herein shall have the meaning set forth for such term in the Declaration.